-The Town has reserved fund balance amounts for unspent B&C road funds designed for maintenance of the Town's roads.
+The Town has no reserved fund balance amounts for unspent B&C road funds designed for maintenance of the Town's roads.
+During the fiscal year the Town spent the restricted funds on a chip seal projects on their roads.